Loomi-me/hydrogen-reference-project/README.md

 ![img.png](readme_assets/img_domain.png)

-Once applied Visually the editor will load the store from this url
+Once applied the editor will load the store from this url
 ![img_1.png](readme_assets/img_domain_2.png)

 The left upper corner of the screen will show the current store domain.